Integrative Translations

 HISTORY The eggplant (Solanum melongena) is a plant species in the nightshade family Solanaceae.
 Botanically a fruit, large eggplant (brinjal) are indigenous to India and small eggplant (茄子) are indigenous to China.
 The texture of eggplant brings an earthiness and heft to vegetable-based cuisines and vegetarian diets.
 Chefs recommend that eggplant not be stored hot or cold.
 It is highly perishable.

-Medieval Europeans were ambivalent toward eggplant, perhaps because of the bitter taste of earlier cultivated varieties.
+Medieval Europeans were ambivalent toward eggplant.
 The literature warns about bitterness and pungency and the belief that eggplant creates a melancholic and angry mood.
-Salting and rinsing counteracted these properties, which are far less pronounced in current eggplant cultivars.
-Since the development of varieties without the bitter taste, the popularity of eggplants has increased.
-They are now celebrated worldwide for their health benefits and medicinal properties.
+These properties are far less pronounced in current eggplant cultivars.
+Since the development of varieties without the bitter taste, the popularity of eggplants has increased and they are now celebrated worldwide for their health benefits and medicinal properties.

 MEDICINAL PROPERTIES

-Henry C. Lu notes in the Chinese System of Food Cures: Preventions and Remedies that eggplant nourishes the blood, supplements vegetarian diets, and contains vitamin P (flavonoids).
+Henry C. Lu notes in Chinese System of Food Cures: Preventions and Remedies that eggplant nourishes the blood, supplements vegetarian diets, and contains vitamin P (flavonoids).
 Eggplant possesses anticancer and antioxidant effects and prevents hardening of the blood vessels.
-Historically, in Traditional Chinese Medicine, eggplant was used to treat abscesses as well as for intestinal bleeding and toothache.
+In Traditional Chinese Medicine, eggplant was used to treat abscesses, intestinal bleeding, and toothache.

 EGGPLANT STUDIES

 Pakistan Journal of Nutrition (2004).
-Rabbits fed a normal diet supplemented by eggplant had lower levels of lipids in the blood and increased levels of high-density lipoprotein cholesterol (good cholesterol).
-There were strong hypolipidemic effects from Solanum melongena and Solanum gilo, as well as an improved HDL/LDL ratio, indicating eggplant's potential for treating ischemic heart disease and arteriosclerosis.
+In a rabbit animal model fed a normal diet supplemented by eggplant, blood lipid levels decreased and high-density lipoprotein cholesterol (good cholesterol) increased.
+There were strong hypolipidemic effects as well as improved HDL/LDL ratios, indicating eggplant's potential for treating ischemic heart disease and arteriosclerosis.

 Food Elixir Science (2014).
 An evaluation of the nutrient and phytochemical constituents of four eggplant cultivars found high concentrations of alkaloids, tannins, and saponins.
 Tannin compounds have antibacterial, antiviral, and antiparasitic effects, and alkaloids and saponins have antimicrobial properties.
 Polyphenols may promote the uptake of glucose in tissues and improve insulin sensitivity.

 Journal of Carcinogenesis & Mutagenesis (2013).
-Three steroidal alkaloids and two steroidal glycosides isolated from the peel of Solanum melongena L. exhibited moderate to potent activity against human cancer cell lines – activity was most pronounced against liver cancer cell lines.
+Three steroidal alkaloids and two steroidal glycosides isolated from the peel of Solanum melongena L. exhibited moderate to potent activity against human cancer cell lines – most pronounced against liver cancer cell lines.
 Subsequent in vivo testing against hepatocellular carcinoma in rats demonstrated reduced tumor marker levels.
-The compounds also restored levels of AST, ALT, and albumin.

 CHEMICAL CONSTITUENTS OF EGGPLANT